 Whether people like it or not, federal law does permit guilt of association, so it's important to vet the people around you, especially employees and coworkers.
 This might include background checks, references, prior expertise, and other vetting measures.
 Depending on the corporation, some business owners may view employees as expendable, but under the right circumstances, the misconduct of an employee or an assistant can have devastating ramifications for higher-ups.

 The association principle also applies in legal matters where individuals are convicted as accessories to previously committed crimes.
-According to an Indiana Fathers' Right Attorney, this is especially true in cases of robberies, drug crimes, and harboring criminals.
+This is especially true in cases of robberies, drug crimes, and harboring criminals.
 However, unlike the RCOD, an accessory to a crime contributes to the commission of the unlawful act.
 In this case, claiming ignorance or good intentions does not always work as a legal defense.

 Guilt By Association: The Pitfalls Of Honor By Association

-As previously stated, honor by association is the inverse to guilt by association (Fact Index).
+As previously stated, honor by association is the inverse to guilt by association.
 This philosophy is not without problems.
 The idea that an individual or entity is honorable or good due to their association with a particular group can be just as naive and problematic as guilt by association.

 On the other hand, like attracts like.
 Most individuals, on average, tend to gravitate toward others who are similar to them.
 Many people have a desire to belong to and to be part of something bigger than themselves.
 For better or for worse, this is a common human behavior.
 It's important to separate the individual from the group in your daily interactions.
 You shouldn't assume something about someone simply because they belong to a group.